Connections

 set(conn_alias, conn_obj)[source]

-Sets the given alias to the provided connection object.
+Sets the given alias to the provided connection object for the current task.

 Parameters: